i.e. Stop and Smell the Roses–or the thistles!

-For some people, hiking is mostly about speed to their goal, maximizing their heart rate and competing with others to see who is fittest or fastest.
-There is another whole side to exploring the outdoors which has more to do with being in the present, noticing things that others miss and extracting extra joy from what nature has to offer.
+Exploring the outdoors has a lot to do with being in the present, noticing things that others miss and extracting extra joy from what nature has to offer.

 For me, the curiosity never stops there.
 I had to find out more about those thistles.
 I learned they are in the Sunflower genus and specifically called Cirsium Scopulorum, or more commonly, Rocky Mountain Thistle.
 Cirsium is Greek for “dilated vein,” which comes from the bygone belief that a thistle distillate opens clogged veins.
 Scopulorum means “of rocky places,” which is quite fitting as these thistles are mainly found in the Sangre de Cristo and San Juan mountain ranges in the Rockies.
 They grow in tundra, boulder fields and scree along the Continental Divide from 9,000-13,000 feet in elevation.